 As president of UDW, she led the largest AFSCME affiliate in California.
 Reyes led organizing drives that grew the union from 20,000 to approximately 62,000 home care providers.
 She also led the effort to restore fiscal health within the union.
 She held house meetings where members discussed the very serious issues affecting clients and providers in California’s In-Home Supportive Services (IHSS) program.
 Through legislative and political action efforts, she held off cuts to the IHSS program.
 And as a bilingual activist, Reyes helped non-English speaking workers navigate the often complicated bureaucracy.

 Reyes serves as a member of the AFL-CIO Executive Council, which guides the daily work of the labor federation.
 She is a member of the Executive Council’s Immigration Committee, which is taking a leading role in the debate over immigration reform.
 She also serves on the AFL-CIO committees on Women Workers, Civil and Human Rights, Older and Retired Workers, Union Repositioning and the Appeals Committee.
 She is a member of the board of Emerge America, a unique program designed to identify, train and encourage women to run for office.
 Reyes is also a member of the Coalition of Labor Union Women (CLUW).

-Reyes is a driver of AFSCME’s Women’s Leadership Academy in order to increase the number of women in all levels of the union’s leadership.
+Reyes is a driver of AFSCME’s Women’s Leadership Academy, which seeks to increase the number of women in all levels of the union’s leadership.
 She coordinates the efforts of AFSCME’s Next Wave initiative to encourage and develop the next generation of union leadership.
 She also leads the union’s efforts to pass comprehensive immigration reform.

-Reyes is married and the mother of four children, Damian, Christian, Diana Ruth and Lucas.
+Reyes and her husband live in Reston, Va.
+They have four children, Damian, Christian, Diana Ruth and Lucas.